 How Can I Prevent Untrusted Source IP Addresses from Accessing RDS?

-- RDS for MySQL supports defense against brute force cracking.
-If malicious individuals have obtained your EIP DNS, database port, or database login information and try to crack your database with brute force, your service connections may be delayed.
+- RDS for SQL Server includes defense against brute force cracking.
+If malicious individuals have obtained your EIP DNS, database port, or database login information and attempt a brute force attack, your service connections may be delayed.
 In this case, you can restrict the source connections and change the database username and password to prevent further damage.

 RDS for MySQL and RDS for PostgreSQL do not include defense against brute force attacks.

 For RDS for Microsoft SQL Server, defense against brute force attacks is enabled by default and cannot be disabled.